All settings are stored in the URL. This is updated every time you make a change.

 Users who are not logged-in or do not have a valid subscription will not be able to access the subscription-only features, however any line sources and ground heights that you have added to the model will still be included.

-The ray-receiver illustrates the sound paths considered.
+A ray-receiver illustrates the sound paths considered.
+These include:

 Cross Section mode allows you to slice through your model and see the vertical location of objects.

-View your model in 3D space
+View your model in 3D space in a pop-up window

 The Compass indicates the direction of view.
 Click to reset the view orientation.